lucylee-412/todo-app/README.md

 PSQL was used to create the database.
 - The configuration can be found [here](db.js).
 - The SQL dump file can be found [here](todo.sql).

+Steps to create the database in PSQL using the dump file:
-1) Run SQL shell and create the database `tasks`.
+1) Run SQL shell (psql) and create the database `tasks`.
 (If you would like to rename it something else, make sure to change the database specified in the `db.js` config.)
 2) Run cmd on adminstrator.
 3) `cd` to your PSQL bin folder.
 The file path should look something like this: `C:\Program Files\PostgreSQL\14\bin`.
 4) Restore the dump file in the database you created in step 1 by running the following command in cmd: